-Our Study is a focus on who God is and what He is like.
-With this in mind we can understand what Jesus is telling His disciples about what really matters given their relationship with God the Father.
-Their future is wrapped up with God and so they should pursue things that matter, to avoid things that do not matter because if they go after things that do not matter, they will end up in the wrong place.
+Who is God and what He is like?
+Jesus tells His disciples exactly who God the Father is, His nature and make-up and about what really matters given their relationship with God the Father.
+He makes it plain that their future is wrapped up with God and so they should pursue things that matter, and should avoid things that do not matter because if they go after things that do not matter, they would end up in the wrong place.

-This is therefore a Study designed to correct the thinking of the followers of Jesus toward our goals and values of life.
-The choice therefore has to be made and followers are told to focus their life on what really matters eternally.
+This Study shows us how Jesus corrected the thinking of His disciples and followers to steer them toward the required goals and values of life.
+A choice therefore has to be made and disciples and followers are told to focus their life on what really matters eternally.

 This is a most important matter for some have called the time in which we live the "age of anxiety".
-This is a time of fear for both adults and children.
-The issue is therefore whether those who follow Christ show in their everyday life and demonstrate the effects of fear which really leads to anxiety.
+This age is a time of fear for both adults and children.
+Jesus therefore guides those who follow Christ to show in their everyday life and demonstrate that they have overcome the effects of fear which really leads to anxiety.

 Scholars tell us that the word "anxiety" comes from an English word which means "constrictedness", "narrowness", "contractedness".
 In Latin or Greek it means generally "to throttle", "to choke".
-That is what worry does.
+That is what worry does to people.
+That is not good.